Post job

 • Post a job on free websites.

-During your first interview to recruit education paraprofessionals, engage with candidates to learn about their interest in the role and their experience in the field.
-During the next interview, you can go into more detail about the company, the role, and the responsibilities.
+During your first interview to recruit education paraprofessionals, engage with candidates to learn about their interest in the role and experience in the field.
+During the following interview, you'll be able to go into more detail about the company, the position, and the responsibilities.

 The right interview questions can help you assess a candidate's hard skills, behavioral intelligence, and soft skills.